mammothbane/airspec/src/web/docs/docs/software/auth.md

 ### Token Generation
 Tokens are 32 random bytes encoded as a hex string.
 You can generate a new user token at
 <https://airspecs.media.mit.edu/admin> if you have an admin token.
+Please proactively set
+token expirations, and disable or delete tokens that are no longer in use.

 Admin tokens must be provisioned on the command-line while SSHed into the airspecs box with: